 This is also due to the fact that goodwill is a unique asset that can neither be fully accounted for by the amortisation nor by the impairment-only approach.
-In our opinion, the impairment-only approach only represents an accounting convention which is conceptually reasonable but leads to the well-known accounting problems due to the lived practice in performing an impairment test.
-Therefore, we are convinced that the existing core problems could be better solved by reintroducing amortisation.
+In our opinion, the impairmentonly approach merely represents an accounting convention that may be superior conceptually yet is only but one reasonable alternative and one that leads to the well-known accounting problems due to the lived practice in performing an impairment test.
+Therefore, we are convinced that the problems could be better solved by reintroducing an amortisation model.

-Our response to the questions of the DP is laid out in the appendix to this letter.
+Our responses to the questions of the DP are laid out in the appendix to this letter.
 If you would like to discuss our comments further, please do not hesitate to contact Peter Zimniok (zimniok@drsc.de) or me.